CleanroomMC/cleanroom-website/docs/groovy-script/introduction/editors.md

 This extension will work with any fork of VS Code, but will presume you are using VS Code.

 GroovyScript has created an extension, called [`GroovyScript`](https://marketplace.visualstudio.com/items?itemName=CleanroomMC.groovyscript&ssr=false#overview), distributed by `CleanroomMC`.
-This extension adds syntax validation, auto-completion for all installed mods, and hover infomation.
+This extension adds syntax validation, auto-completion for all installed mods, and hover information.

 ### Installation